osg-htc/technology/docs/release/new-release-series.md

                 $ osg-koji import _build_results/buildsys-macros-*.el8.src.rpm
                 $ osg-koji import _build_results/buildsys-macros-*.el8.noarch.rpm
                 $ pkg=$(basename _build_results/buildsys-macros-*.el8.src.rpm .src.rpm)
-                $ osg-koji tag-pkg osg-3.7-el8-development "$pkg"
+                $ osg-koji tag-pkg osg-23-main-el8-development "$pkg"

     3. Bump the revision in each `buildsys-macros.elY` spec file and edit the `%changelog`, `svn commit`, then do Koji builds of them.
         Again, with osg-3.7 and el8:

             :::console
-            $ osg-build koji --repo=osg-3.7 --el8 osg-3.7/buildsys-macros.el8
+            $ osg-build koji --repo=23-main --el8 23-main/buildsys-macros.el8

--   Repeat the previous steps for 3.X-upcoming
+-   Repeat the previous steps for X-upcoming and X-internal

 -   Update [`tarball-client`](https://github.com/opensciencegrid/tarball-client/)
     -   `bundles.ini`
     -   `patches/`
-    -   `upload-tarballs-to-oasis` (for 3.X, `foreach_dver_arch` will need to be updated for the new set of 3.X `dver_arches`)
+    -   `upload-tarballs-to-oasis` (for X, `foreach_dver_arch` will need to be updated for the new set of X `dver_arches`)
-    -   Add relase-series specific `repos/osg-3.X-el<DVER>.repo.in` for each supported distro version (e.g., `7`, `8`)
+    -   Add relase-series specific `repos/osg-23-main-el<DVER>.repo.in` for each supported distro version (e.g., `8`, `9`)

 -   Populate the `bootstrap` tags

-    Need to have them inherit from the 3.OLD development tags, but only packages, not builds (hence the `--noconfig`; yes, the name is weird)
+    Need to have them inherit from the OLD development tags, but only packages, not builds (hence the `--noconfig`; yes, the name is weird)

         :::console
-        # set 3.OLD and 3.X as appropriate, specify any relevant dvers for el
+        # set OLD and NEW as appropriate, specify any relevant dvers for el

-        $ for el in el7; do \
+        $ for el in el8 el9; do
-            for repo in 3.OLD upcoming; do \
             osg-koji add-tag-inheritance --noconfig --priority=2 \
-                    osg-3.X-$el-bootstrap osg-$repo-$el-development; \
-            done; \
+                osg-$NEW-main-$el-bootstrap osg-$OLD-main-$el-development;
+            osg-koji add-tag-inheritance --noconfig --priority=3 \
+                osg-$NEW-main-$el-bootstrap osg-$OLD-upcoming-$el-development;
         done

 -   Get the actual NVRs to tag